sshojiro/sshojiro.github.io/about.markdown

 - Havnig driver license in Japan.

 ## Experience
+- A project researcher for [a CREST project](http://www.jst.go.jp/kisoken/crest/project/44/44_01.html), which is supported by Japan Science and Technology Agency (JST) in 2017.
 - Ph.D. candidate in Funatsu Laboratory at the University of Tokyo.
 Tokyo, April 2017-now.
 - A researcher working for natural language processing in [Japan Business Systems Inc.](http://www.jbs.com/), Tokyo, Japan.
 March 2017-now.
 - Software & server engineer working for [HIKARI Lab Inc.](https://www.hikarilab.co.jp/).
 May 2016-now.